gruntwork-io/terragrunt/README.md

 environment-specific values in the `.tfvars` files, which is about as close to the "essential complexity" of the problem as you can get.

-Just as importantly, since the Terraform code is now defined in a single repo, you can version it (e.g., using Git tags and referencing them using the `ref` parameter in the `source` URL, as in the `stage/app/terraform.tfvars` and `prod/app/terraform.tfvars` examples above), and promote a single, immutable version through each environment (e.g., qa -> stage -> prod).
+Just as importantly, since the Terraform module code is now defined in a single repo, you can version it (e.g., using Git tags and referencing them using the `ref` parameter in the `source` URL, as in the `stage/app/terraform.tfvars` and `prod/app/terraform.tfvars` examples above), and promote a single, immutable version through each environment (e.g., qa -> stage -> prod).
 This idea is inspired by Kief Morris' blog post [Using Pipelines to Manage Environments with